YA-shiKa/SpotTheFake/README.md

   of the 1024 px pass (and/or use fewer views) once the cheaper, faster scales already give a confident verdict.
 - **Cost per image:** on-device ≈ free (runs locally, no network call, no per-image API fee).
-For a cloud server: at ~250 ms/image, a single CPU core processes ~14,400 images/hour.
-A small on-demand instance like an AWS t3.medium (~$0.0416/hr) running this serially works out to roughly **$0.003 per 1,000 images** (~$2.90 per million), before accounting for request overhead, idle time, or batching gains from running multiple workers per box — so treat this as a rough floor, not a guaranteed price.
+For a cloud server: at 250 ms/image, a single CPU core processes ~14,400 images/hour.
+A small on-demand instance like an AWS t3.medium ($0.0416/hr) running this serially works out to roughly **$0.003 per 1,000 images** ($2.90 per million), before accounting for request overhead, idle time, or batching gains from running multiple workers per box, so treat this as a rough floor, not a guaranteed price.

 ## Demo